xelatihy/yocto-gl/doc/yocto_img.md

 ## History

+- v 0.5: exr support in some io functions
 - v 0.4: new filtering methods
 - v 0.3: use reference interface for images
 - v 0.2: added whole image functions